Thermalization processes induced by quantum monitoring in multi-level systems: Large-N limit

 In Fig.\,\ref{fig:spectrum} we show the eigenvalues $\lambda_k$ of the transition matrix $L(\tau)$, with $\lambda_0 = 1 > \dots > \lambda_k > \dots > \lambda_{2s}$, for different choices of $\tau$.
 From the numerical simulations, we observe that the eigenvalues $\lambda_k$ tend to accumulate around $\lambda_0 = 1$.
 Moreover, it is also evident that, in the limit $s \gg 1$, the behavior of the highest eigenvalues is described by a universal function:

 with $f(0)=1$.
 This scaling relation is valid up to the critical value $\frac{\tau k}{2s}$ in correspondence of which a transition occurs.
 Notice that we have checked this evidence also for larger values of $s$.
 The critical value $\frac{\tau k}{2s}$ is found to be $\approx 0.934$ and it corresponds to the eigenvalue $\lambda_k(\tau) \approx 0.3$.
 As shown in Fig.\,\ref{fig:eigenvec}, a similar pattern is also present in the eigenvectors of the matrix $L(\tau)$.
 One can see that the eigenvectors, corresponding to small values of the index $k$ that labels them (so that $\frac{\tau k}{2s} \ll 1$), are independent on $\tau$.
+Indeed, from Fig.\,\ref{fig:eigenvec}, one can observe that the the eigenvalues of the stochastic matrix $L(\tau)$, during their time evolution, behave as a propagating wave-front bouncing back and forth as time increases.
+In particular, each bounce is in correspondence of vertical lines -- identified by specific labels of the eigenvalues of $L(\tau)$ -- that moves closer and closer to the central label of the matrix, by maintaining ``frozen'' the eigenvalues with the largest value.
+Moreover, the time instants, in which a bounce occurs, correspond to a cusp in the eigenvalue distribution in Fig.\,\ref{fig:spectrum}.
+This evidence has been observed in the numerical simulations implemented for Figs.\,\ref{fig:spectrum} and \ref{fig:eigenvec}.

 Independently of the nature of such transition, only the eigenvalues of $L(\tau)$ close to $1$ can affect the ITT.
 Thus, for our purposes, we will just focus on the spectrum of $L(\tau)$ that obeys to the scaling relation \eqref{scaling}, and we will analyze how the function $f$ behaves if its argument $\frac{\tau k}{2s}$ is small.

 In doing this, let us consider the case $\tau \ll 1$ (for which of course $\frac{\tau k}{2s} \ll 1$).
 In this limit, the scaling relation \eqref{scaling} is valid for every $k=0,1,\ldots,2s$.
 Moreover, for small $\tau$, $\bra{\alpha_k} U (\tau) \ket{\alpha_\ell} = \delta_{k,\ell} - i \frac{\tau}{s} \bra{\alpha_k} S_z \ket{\alpha_\ell} + O(\tau^2)$, so that for $k \neq \ell$